-Because of this guideline, if you co-sign a mortgage for someone else, you need to earn sufficient income to afford the mortgages on two properties when your apply for your own loan.
-For example, if the total monthly housing expense (mortgage payment, property tax and insurance) for the property you are a co-signer on is $2,500 then this figure is added to your monthly debt expense when you apply for your own mortgage.
+Unless you satisfy this requirement and you are able to exclude the payment, if you co-sign a loan for someone else, you need to earn sufficient income to afford the mortgages on two properties when your apply for your own loan.
+For example, if the total monthly housing expense for the mortgage you co-sign is $2,500, then this figure is added to your monthly debt expense for your own loan application.

-If you have $500 in other debt expenses for credit cards and car, personal and student loans, then the total monthly debt figure the lender uses to determine what size mortgage you qualify for is $3,000 ($2,500 (expenses for co-sign house) + $500 (personal debt expenses) = $3,000 (total monthly debt expense)).
+If you have $500 in other debt expenses for credit cards and car, personal and student loans, then the total monthly debt figure the lender includes in your debt-to-income ratio is $3,000 ($2,500 (expenses for co-signed house) + $500 (personal debt expenses) = $3,000).

-If you make a lot of money then including the extra housing expense may be less of an issue as you still may be able to afford the mortgage amount you want.
-But if you are on the border in terms of qualifying for your own loan, then the extra debt expense could disqualify you prevent you from getting the mortgage you need.
+If you make a lot of money then including the additional housing expense may be less of an issue as you still may be able to afford the mortgage amount you want.
+But if you are on the border in terms of qualifying for your own loan, then the extra debt expense could disqualify you or prevent you from getting the mortgage you need.

-One question people frequently ask is why do lenders include the full monthly payment for the mortgage I am a co-signer on instead of only half of the payment?
-After all, there is another borrower who helps pay part or all of the mortgage.
+One question people frequently ask is why do lenders include the full monthly payment for the mortgage (plus property tax and insurance) I co-sign in my debt-to-income ratio instead of only half of the payment?
+After all, there may be other borrowers who help pay the mortgage.
 This is because if the other co-borrower experienced financial hardship you are solely responsible for paying the mortgage and the lender’s qualification analysis reflects this worst case scenario.